MGDCF: Distance Learning via Markov Graph Diffusion for Neural Collaborative Filtering: Theoretical Analysis

-Our sparsification approach approximates $p(v_i, v_j)$ with the following steps: \begin{itemize} \item First, we compute the affinity weights (propagation weights) between vertices based on GCN's propagation scheme, which is also used by most Graph Diffusion Networks such as APPNP and S$^2$GC. \item Then, we sparsify the item-item graph by keeping a small portion $(100 - s)\%$ of edges with the highest affinity weights and removing the remaining $s\%$ edges. \item Finally, we use 1.0 to approximate $p(v_i, v_j)$ for the kept edges. \end{itemize} Although the above steps seem to be simple, it is still a non-trivial task, since the sparsification relies on the affinity weights, while existing approaches usually obtain the affinity weights based on $p(v_i, v_j)$ (the edge weights), which is what we want to approximate and is intractable.
-To address the problem, we design a solution that can sort the affinity weights without calculating the exact value of $p(v_i, v_j)$.
+Our sparsification approach approximates $p(v_i, v_j)$ with the following steps: \begin{itemize} \item First, we compute the affinity weights (propagation weights, reflecting the strength of the co-occurrence) between vertices based on GCN's propagation scheme, which is also used by most Graph Diffusion Networks such as APPNP and S$^2$GC. \item Then, we sparsify the item-item graph by keeping a small portion $(100 - s)\%$ of edges with the highest affinity weights and removing the remaining $s\%$ edges. \item Finally, we use 1.0 to approximate $p(v_i, v_j)$ for the kept edges. \end{itemize}

 GCN's affinity weight defined in Equation~\ref{eq:common_gcn_norm} corresponds to the following equation in the form of probability: